 Dyslexia is not due to a lack of intelligence.
-For a dyslexia diagnosis, a person’s IQ needs to be average and above.
+For a dyslexia diagnosis, a person’s IQ needs to be at least in the normal range.
 That said, a below average IQ may not necessarily indicate the absence of dyslexia.
 Ron was initially tested to have low IQ and was labelled as “uneducatably mentally retarded” at the age of 12, but was later discovered to have an extremely high IQ of 137.
 In other words, a person cannot be dumb and dyslexic.

 For a child with dyslexia, he/she is often misunderstood as being lazy, not interested in learning, not trying hard enough and/or gets distracted easily.
 As parents, I am sure such thoughts crossed our minds.

 In the next post, we will be looking at the symptoms of dyslexia.
 These symptoms are often red flags that alert parents to their child’s struggles.
 Stay tuned!